 5. Share Information and Collaborate

-We’re all guilty of contributing email to inboxes of fellow colleagues.
+We’re all guilty of contributing emails to inboxes of colleagues.
 It’s all too easy to send an email to every innocuous query or task.
-In fact, the average worker spends 13 hours a week on emails alone or about one-third of the work week!
+The average worker spends 13 hours a week on emails alone, or about one-third of the work week!
 And 96% of workers said that unnecessary emails wasted their time.
-And have you tried to follow along, complicated thread in an email?
+And have you tried to follow along, with a complicated thread in an email?

 6. Be Flexible With Price Lists